-LIST OF BENEFITS Y/N % of female employees who availed for the year % of male employees who availed for the year
+List of Benefits Y/N % of female employees who availed for the year % of male employees who availed for the year

-SSS Y 16.66% 33.33%
+SSS γ 36.4% 25%

-(a) PhilHealth Y n/a n/a
+PhilHealth Y n/a n/a

-(b) Pag-ibig Y 16.66% •
+Pag-ibig Y 36.4% 25%

-Parental leaves Ν n/a n/a
+Parental leaves γ n/a n/a

-Vacation leaves Y 66.66% 100%
+Vacation leaves γ 72.72% 25%

-----

-LIST OF BENEFITS Y/N % of female employees a who availed for the year. % of male employees who availed for the year

-Sick leaves Y 33.33% 30%
+Sick leaves Y 18% 12.5%

-Medical benefits (aside from Phil- Health) Y 8.3% 13.3%
+Medical benefits (aside from PhilHealth)) Y 9% 12.5%

-Housing assistance (aside from Pag-IBIG) Y n/a n/a
+Housing assistance (aside from Pag- ibig) N n/a n/a

-Retirement fund (aside from SSS) Y - { 1
+Retirement fund (aside from SSS) Y 8.33% 33.33%

 Further education support N n/a n/a

 Company stock options N n/a n/a

-Telecommuting (remote working) Y 100% n/a
+Telecommuting Y 100% 100%

 Flexible-working Hours N n/a n/a

+(Others) N n/a n/a

 The Company is known to provide quality employment and offers a competitive employment package.
 Despite this, there is no assurance that current employees will be satisfied with their compensation in the long run.
-With the continuous growth of the Company, employee count is also expected to increase, that could also affect the internal dynamic of employees in the Company.
+With the continuous growth of the Company, employee count is also expected to increase, that could also affect the internal dynamic of the employees in the Company.
 There is also the inevitable risk of losing key personnel due to the following:

-- Employees may be displaced from original residence and therefore become dissatisfied; - Employees may think benefits are not enough or that they are unfit for the job; - Circumstances that may lead to failure to comply to the contribution obligation set under the Social Security Act 2018; - Loss of employees due to underperformance; - Loss of employees due to perceived under compensation; or - Resignation of trained key personnel for personal reasons.
+- Employees may be displaced from original residence and therefore become dissatisfied; - Employees may think benefits are not enough or that they are unfit for the job; - Circumstances that may lead to failure to comply to the contribution obligation set under the Social Security Act of 2018; - Loss of employees due to underperformance; - Loss of employees due to perceived under compensation; or - Resignation of trained key personnel for personal reasons